tresinformal/drakkar/install_with_cmake_and_vcpkg.md

   2. Checkout to branch [CMAKE_attempts](https://github.com/tresinformal/game/tree/CMAKE_attempts)
   3. Put your version of the branch up-to-date
   4. Update the vcpkg submodule (once)
+  (For Qt creator users)
+  5. open a new project on Qt creator by selectiung the CMakeLists.txt file in the repo

 ## 0. Get the right version